How to Migrate WordPress Users from One Website to Another

 - If needed, delete any users imported in error by using Manage Imports › Delete.

 If repeating the migration doesn't help, you can also erase everything and then re-start the migration from scratch.

 Keep the Same IDs when Migrating Users

 When you migrate WordPress users from one site to another, each user is treated as a new record and assigned a new ID during the import process.

-With WP All Export and WP All Import, you can set up both the export and the import process to occur regularly at a scheduled time.
+You can set up both the export and import processes to occur regularly at a scheduled time.
 Since you're scheduling the whole migration, you should set it up so that the export finishes before the import starts.
 The following scheduling options are available:

 - Cron jobs.
 See Manual Scheduling.

 - Our optional and paid Automatic Scheduling Service, which can be configured directly from the plugin's interface.
 See Automatic Scheduling.